EstherSlabbert/odin-landing-page/README.md

-# Odin Project: Landing Page
+# The Odin Project: Landing Page

 This is my solution to [the Odin Project's](https://www.theodinproject.com/lessons/foundations-landing-page) foundations project: landing page for learning HTML and CSS.
 It is a basic landing page layout design.